 NSU's online degree evaluation tool, Degree Works, allows students to compare their completed coursework against the degree/certificate requirements published in the Graduate Program Catalog for the year in which they matriculated.
 These useful reference tools help students track their progress toward degree/certificate completion and are available through SharkLink.
-Degree Works is available for new incoming graduate students.
-Continuing graduate students will continue to use CAPP.
+Degree Works is available for all graduate students.

-Degree Works and CAPP help students keep track of their completed coursework by applying it to each specific requirement (e.g., core and elective requirements).
+Degree Works helps students keep track of their completed coursework by applying it to each specific requirement (e.g., core and elective requirements).

-Detailed instructions on how to view a CAPP Online Degree Evaluation are available at nova.edu/capp.
 For information on Degree Works, visit the registrar's website at nova.edu/registrar.